Imperial-fool/exercise_1/README.md

 using getx, googlefonts, cupertino_icons

-I ended up needing to rush the last 2/3 of this project because my laptop's charger died and i only got a new one at 1 pm May 9th
+I ended up needing to rush the last 2/3 of this project because my laptop's charger died on the weekend while i was visting my mom 2 hours from town and i only got a new one at 1 pm May 9th.
+Hopefully everything works